FabianoBusca/Snake-Cmdlet/README.md

 ## Usage

-Follow the on-screen instructions to play the Snake game.
+Type `sn` on the Windows terminal to launch the game.
 Use the arrow keys to control the snake and collect food.

 ## Issue Reporting